• Skip to primary navigation

 Walnut oil and olive oil are unique in their own ways.

-Walnut oil has a rich, nutty flavor and earthy aroma, adding depth to dishes.
+Walnut oil has a rich, nutty flavor and earthy aroma, improving dishes - learn the difference in how tastes are described in extract vs flavor comparison.

-Olive oil has a versatile taste, from light and fruity to robust and peppery.
+Olive oil has a versatile taste, from light and fruity to strong and peppery.

 Its aroma is herbaceous and fresh, offering a Mediterranean touch.